Office: FDH, 552

 Ph.D. in German Literature from the University of Wisconsin.

-Currently the Chair of the Department of Foreign Languages, Dr. Buechler
+Currently the Chair of the Department of World Languages and Cultures, Dr. Buechler

 also served as Chair from 1995-1998 and in the fall 2003.
 He has also served